Principles of Typography and Layout (11063.1)

 This unit has substantial opportunities for feedback and self-assessment, and so students who have fully participated in the unit activities are unlikely to fail.
 In some cases, resubmission of a failed assignment will be possible if the assessment item can feasibly be brought up to a pass level.
 A typical example might be an assignment that fails due to a missing component that can readily be supplied in a resubmission.
 The maximum grade for a resubmitted assessment item is 50%.
 Resubmissions are given at the discretion of the unit convenor, and must be applied for in writing (via email) within one week of the assessment grade being released.

-All extensions must be applied for in writing to the unit convenor no less than three days before the due date of the assignment, and preferably well before this.
-Extension requests should state the reason the extension is being requested (unless the basis for extension is part of adjustment advice from inclusion and welfare), and provide a proposed submission date.
+All extensions must be applied for in writing to the unit convenor no less than a week before the due date of the assignment, and preferably well before this.
+Extension requests should state the reason the extension is being requested and include a medical certificate (unless the basis for extension is part of adjustment advice from inclusion and welfare), and provide a proposed submission date.
 Students should not assume an extension will be automatically granted.

 This policy is designed to encourage students to take ownership of their work and time commitments, while also allowing for some flexibility.
 We feel it is far better (and more typical of real work conditions) to seek an extension well before the due date than to hand in a late assignment.
 We appreciate that there needs to be some flexibility, but we expect all students to manage their time and to keep their tutors informed of any issues with their progress.